 A prenuptial agreement is one form of marital agreement that spouses can create prior to their marriage.
 Once they are married, a prenuptial agreement becomes enforceable as long as it is legally valid.
-To protect your rights and create a legally valid prenup, you want to work with a St. Louis family law attorney.
+To protect your rights and create a legally valid prenup, you want to work with a St. Louis prenuptial agreement attorney.
 An attorney can also help you determine if a prenuptial agreement is right for you and the benefits it may bring.

 There are several misconceptions about prenups, including that they encourage divorce or suggest mistrust.
 These myths have been debunked over time, but not everyone is aware of the benefits that a prenuptial agreement can have for couples.
 Some misunderstandings about prenuptial agreements include: